Diffusion Codes: Self-Correction from Small(er)-Set Expansion with Tunable Non-locality: Introduction

 Concretely but informally (see \cref{def:diffusioncodes} for a more formal definition), our construction is as follows.
 Given a graph $\mG$ of $N$ vertices we do the following \begin{enumerate} \item Create a random permutation of the $N$ vertices by acting on them with a random circuit of nearest-neighbor (with respect to $\mG$) SWAP gates of depth $NT$. \item Match each vertex with its initial position to create a bipartite graph of $N$ left and $N$ right vertices. \item Given two partitions of the vertices into groups of size $\wbit$ and $\wcheck$, respectively, collapse these groups into left and right-vertices, to produce a $(\wbit, \wcheck)$ bi-regular graph. \item Define a code by interpreting this graph as a Tanner graph of $n = N / \wbit$ bits and $m = N / \wcheck$ checks. \end{enumerate} The construction is illustrated in \cref{fig:summary_diffusion_codes}.
 We can obtain quantum LDPC codes by taking hypergraph products of diffusion codes.

-If we follow the time trace of a single vertex --- corresponding to a single edge of the Tanner graph --- over time, then this vertex is exactly undergoing a random walk on $G$.
+If we follow the time trace of a single vertex---corresponding to a single edge of the Tanner graph---over time, then this vertex is exactly undergoing a random walk on $G$.
 However, the random walks carried out by different edges are not independent, and the expansion of the Tanner graph is a property of their joint distribution.
-While this is the main challenge in proving results on diffusion codes in the general setting, we nevertheless expect--- based on the physical intuition --- that general diffusion codes will locally behave like Gallager codes.
+While this is the main challenge in proving results on diffusion codes in the general setting, we nevertheless expect---based on the physical intuition---that general diffusion codes will locally behave like Gallager codes.
 In particular we expect them to have the lossless \textit{smaller set} expansion property: We say that the Tanner graph $\mathcal B = (L, R, E)$ is a lossless $(\delta(n), \gamma)$ smaller-set expander if for all $S\subset L$ with $\abs{S}\leq \delta(n)$, we have $\abs{\Gamma(S)}\geq \gamma \abs{S}$ with $\gamma = \wbit (1-\varepsilon)$ as before.
 The smaller-set cutoff $\delta(n)$ here is a sublinear function of $n$.
 For diffusion codes, we expect it to scale as $\delta \sim \sqrt T$, and hence to be freely tunable by the choice of the diffusion time $T$ as a function of $n$.
 In the limit of $T\sim n^2$, we recover the configuration model and hence Gallager codes, independent of the choice of the underlying graph $G$.

 Smaller-set expansion of the Tanner graph has many direct consequences for the properties of the resulting code.
-For $\gamma > \wbit /2$ (or equivalently, $\varepsilon < 1/2$), it implies codes expansion up to error size $\delta(n)$ in the sense of Sipser and Spielman (\cref{def:expander codes}).
+For $\gamma > \wbit /2$ (or equivalently, $\varepsilon < 1/2$), it implies code expansion up to error size $\delta(n)$ in the sense of Sipser and Spielman (\cref{def:expander codes}).
 This in turn implies that as long as $\delta(n)$ scales as an arbitrarily small power law $\delta\sim n^\beta$ for some $\beta > 0$, the codes are self correcting (see \cref{sec:bottleneck}).
-For $\gamma > 3\wbit / 4$ \cite{quantumexpandercodes} it results in expansion up to error size $\delta(n)$ in the hypergraph product of the code with itself.
+For $\gamma > 3\wbit / 4$, \cite{quantumexpandercodes} smaller-set expansion implies code expansion up to error size $\delta(n)$ in the hypergraph product of the code with itself.
 Again, as long as $\delta\sim n^\beta$ for some $\beta < 1$, this implies quantum self correction.